Agriculture

 Top Agro-Based Industries - Food Processing Industry

-Indian Food processing industry is one of the biggest food processing industries in the world.
-Sugar, tea, coffee, and oil are some of the major foods producing industries in India.
-Sugar industry contributes to 17% of the total production in the world.
-Tea and Coffee production also holds a significant place.
-Coffee leads 70% of overall manufacturing towards the global market, making it the third-largest coffee producer in Asia.
-Tea contributes to an overall 23% of the total production in the world.
-The vegetable oil business produces around 5% of the world's vegetable oil.
+Sugar industry contributes to 17% of the total production in the world, while Tea and Coffee production are also holding the significant place as coffee leads 70% of overall manufacturing towards the global market, making it the third-largest coffee producer in Asia and tea contributes to an overall 23% of the total production in the world.
+The vegetable oil business produces around 5% of the world’s vegetable oil.
 Madhya Pradesh is the largest state in oilseed processing.
-Overall, the states of Maharashtra, Uttar Pradesh, Andhra Pradesh, Tamil Nadu, and Gujarat are the leading contributors to this sector.

 Dairy Industry